microsoft/devsquad-dataops/hands-on-lab/HOL step-by-step - DevSquad in a Day.md

 ./infrastructure-as-code/scripts/DatabricksScopeCreation.ps1 -KeyVaultName "<keyvault_name>" -ComputeResourceGroup "<compute_resource_group>" -DatabricksName "<databricks_name>"
 ```

->**Note 1**: If you get the error msg about `Error 403 User not authorized` open the Databricks Workbench page using the same user due first access profile creation and then just run the script again.
+>**Note 1**: If you get the error msg about `Error 403 User not authorized` open the Databricks workspace page using the same user due first access profile creation and then just run the script again.

 >**Note 2**: To see Key names in secret scope dataops execute the follow command.